Question 1:

 Following points indicate that evolution and classification are interlinked:

 1. Characteristics are shared by most of the organisms.
-The characteristic in the next level of classification will be shared by most of the organisms and not by all.
+The characteristic in the next level

 2. Cell designs also indicate this relationship.